County Stats (19/20 season)

 Brook enjoyed good form in New Zealand for the Under 19s, scoring 239 runs from five innings, including a century, at an average of 119.5.

-His maiden, and only to date, first-team century was a second-innings 124 as Yorkshire recovered from being bowled out for 50 in the first innings at Chelmsford to win.
+His maiden first-team century was a second-innings 124 as Yorkshire recovered from being bowled out for 50 in the first innings at Chelmsford to win.
 He batted with Jonny Bairstow and Joe Root, earning praise from them both.

-Brook, who is not afraid to attack, especially against the spinners, got plenty of starts in one-day and T20 cricket throughout the campaign and knows that is an area for improvement.
+Brook, who is not afraid to attack, especially against the spinners, got plenty of starts in one-day and T20 cricket throughout the campaign.

-He was warming up for 2019 with a winter spell in Sydney Grade Cricket for the University of New South Wales club.
+He warmed up for 2019 with a winter spell in Sydney Grade Cricket for the University of New South Wales club.